ruiqimao/SugarCube/BOM.md

 The recommended toolhead for SugarCube is [Archetype Blackbird](https://github.com/Armchair-Heavy-Industries/Archetype).
 This document does not contain materials needed for the toolhead.

+## Panels

+Side and back panels should be constructed using a sandwich of 3.2mm aluminum, 3mm cork, and foil tape.
+This provides both insulation and sound dampening.

 ## Motion

 | Part | Quantity | Link |